Tejas-H5/CSharp-Minimal-Application-Framework/DevLog - Rewrite 3.md

 }
 ```

-But if we are removing elements, we would need to keep track of the current screen rectangle somehow.
+But if we are removing the `Element`, we would need to keep track of the current screen rectangle somehow.
 This can now be done using some RenderContext struct that gets passed down via the Render function.
 And it is a struct, so that it can be passed via value and not reference, which is important for this kind of thing.